-Cross-contamination - the transfer of harmful pathogens from one food to another through the use of contaminated utensils or equipment, or through improper storage
+Cross-contamination - the transfer of harmful pathogens from one food to another through the use of contaminated utensils or equipment, or through improper storage present in food or beverages.
+These include bacteria, viruses, fungi, and parasites.

 Clean, Separate, Cook, and Chill - the four essential rules of food safety